 - Some changes to Indications for Use

-- Certain type of changes to technological characteristics.
+- Certain types of changes to technological characteristics.

 - Labeling or design change to a legally marketed device if